nikitalaj/Nikita-Lajkoski-practice-portfolio/README.md

 # Nikita-Lajkoski-practice-portfolio
 This will be a place for me to create my practice portfolio.
-# Nikita lAJKOSKI practice portfolio readme file
+# Nikita Lajkoski practice portfolio: ABOUT ME

 ## About me
 I have always loved technology and I have decided to folow my passion and take a leap into the world of I.T.